One of the most commonly used features in Excel are its functions.

 The following image shows a possible way of calling the Squared VBA function from the Immediate Window:

 The word Print that appears in the Immediate Window above allows you to evaluate an expression immediately.
 Alternatively, you can use a question mark (?), which acts as a shortcut for Print.

 Option #3: How To Call An Excel VBA Function Procedure Using A Formula

 You can't execute VBA Sub procedures directly by using a worksheet formula.
-The reason for this, according to FunctionX, is that a Sub procedure doesn't return a value.
+This is because a Sub procedure doesn't return a value.

 Executing an Excel VBA Function procedure using a worksheet formula is relatively simple, as long as you have some basic familiarity with regular worksheet functions.